ingenico-zanetti/BMDLensController/README.md

 but do not expect to reach the actual 20mm focal (ADC value are related to angular motion, not actual settings)

 As part of a calibration process, you can set a new ADC value for any setpoint.
 The setpoint must exists, though.
-Trying to set an ADC value for a non-existing setpoint result in an error.
+Trying to set an ADC value for a non-existing setpoint results in an error.
 You do that by either specifying the new value, of request using the current value:

 ```text